Partner Sites

 As one of the most competitive and prestigious MBA programs, Stanford grads will typically land roles with some of the world’s leading companies.

-Among the top employers of previous cohorts were tech giants like Amazon, Apple, Google, and Facebook.
+Although Stanford no longer publishes data on specific companies, the top employers of previous cohorts were tech giants such as Amazon, Apple, Google, and Facebook.
 And if you dream of entering consultancy, there’s good news too: McKinsey, Boston Consulting Group (BCG), and Bain, have also been among the top employers of high caliber Stanford grads.

 Many Stanford MBAs also land jobs with leading investment banks and financial organizations, like HSBC, American Express, and Goldman Sachs.